Snapper Point Power Station

 The Snapper Point Power Station is a gas turbine power station situated at Outer Harbor, South Australia, adjacent to the older Pelican Point Power Station.

 Snapper Point Power Station is owned by Nexif Energy and is a peaking power plant.
 In addition to general supply Nexif use it to provide firm reliability for electricity supply contracts from Nexif's Lincoln Gap Wind Farm.
-It uses the five GE TM2500 mobile aero-derivative gas turbine generation units acquired from the Government of South Australia which previously comprised the Temporary Generation North power station.
-Each unit is rated for 30.8MW net output for a total generation capacity of 154MW.
+It uses the five GE TM2500 mobile aero-derivative gas turbine generation units acquired from the Government of South Australia, which previously comprised the Temporary Generation North power station.
+Each unit is rated for 30.8 MW net output for a total generation capacity of 154 MW.

 The plant commenced operation on 10 June 2022 after having been originally expected to be online by 1 July 2023.
 Operation was initially subject to an overnight curfew by the Environment Protection Authority (South Australia) due to noise.
 Custom-built silencers were subsequently added and the curfew was provisionally lifted from 4 December 2023.